 - Fixed Salary is that part of the salary which is fixed and is the basis on which other components of the salary are calculated.

 - Basic Salary: Generally, it is 40% to 50% of CTC (Cost to Company).
 Basic salary is fully taxable.
 Statutory components like PF, bonus, gratuity and other benefits like LTA are calculated based on this amount.
-Hence increase or decrease in basic salary may impact CTC of employee.
+Hence increase or decrease in basic salary may impact CTC of an employee.

 - Dearness Allowance: Very few private companies use it as salary component.
 It is mostly given to government employees.
 This component is also fully taxable.

-- HRA- House Rent Allowance: HRA is paid to employee to meet expenses against paying rent of a home.
+- HRA- House Rent Allowance: HRA is paid to an employee to meet expenses against paying rent of a home.
 Normally companies keep it 40% to 50% of basic salary depending upon where you live.
 In case you stay in metro cities then HRA will be kept 50% of basic salary and in case you stay in non-metro cities then HRA will be 40% of basic salary.
 It is due to the fact that HRA is non-taxable salary component and its taxability depends upon where you live.

-- Conveyance Allowance: Conveyance allowance is paid to employee against expense to commute between office and home.
+- Conveyance Allowance: Conveyance allowance is paid to an employee against expense to commute between office and home.
 Conveyance allowance is non-taxable up to Rs 1600/- per month

 - Special Allowance: This allowance component is mainly used to adjust rest of the amount which is to be given to an employee.
 It is fully taxable allowance.